sousadiego11/markings-frontend/README.md

 # Front-end App that consumes external API ( WIP )

-This API was built using Eslint and Typescript for a better code reading and safety.
+This project was built using ReactJS and Mapbox(react-map-gl).

 ## Installation ✨